alexej-schelle/MonteCarloPriceSpectrum/README.md

 # monte-carlo-price-spectrum

-The routine calculates a Monte Carlo spectrum of probable prices in a game theory of retail trade and purchase of a product in a given price range [a,b] with certain price start value and attractive (static) price interaction force assuming a Poisson event distribution.
+The routine calculates a Monte Carlo spectrum of most probable prices (within a defined sample size) in a game theory of retail trade and purchase of a product in a given price range [a,b] with certain price start value and attractive (static) price interaction force assuming a Poisson event distribution.

-The Monte Carlo price spectrum with maximal price sum is conjectured to be optimal for efficient trading.
+The Monte Carlo price spectrum with maximal price sum is conjectured to be optimal for efficient trading within the range of the given sample size.

 For installation, please replace the path '/path-to-figure/' with your installation path in line 173 of this code.